A Guide to S-Corporations

 S Corporations

 S Corporations are a great option for businesses earning a decent profit and plan to going forward.
-Unlike a Schedule C, which files on the individual return, the S Corporation does not pay self-employment taxes on net business income.
-That’s a big deal because the rate of self-employment tax is 15.3%!
+Unlike a Schedule C, which files on the individual return, the S Corporation is its own entity.
+It files its own return and does not pay self-employment taxes on net business income.
+Instead, the portion that ends up being subject to payroll taxes is what is paid out through Officer's Compensation (W-2).
+As a result, shareholders of a S Corporation are able to distribute a portion of the net profit as shareholder distributions NOT subject to the tax 15.3% tax.

 Quick Breakdown